Setjetting: What It Is and Why Film Fans Travel to Filming Locations

 New Zealand – Middle Earth

 The Lord of the Rings trilogy, followed by The Hobbit films, put New Zealand on the setjetting map permanently.
-Hobbiton can be visited as a proper tourist attraction now, with tours offering a comprehensive look at sets.
-You can walk the same paths as Frodo and Bilbo, and the scenic landscapes combined with detailed recreations offer a tangible connection to the films.
+Hobbiton operates as a full tourist attraction now with organized tours covering the sets in detail.
+You can walk the same ground as Frodo and Bilbo, and the combination of the actual filmed landscape with careful preservation makes it worth the trip even if you approach it as a slightly cynical person who thinks organized tours are overrated.
+I do, and I’d still go back.

 United Kingdom – The Wizarding World

-Fans of Harry Potter can explore various real-world locations used in the films.
-King’s Cross Station is home to the iconic Platform 9 3/4.
-Christ Church College in Oxford served as the Hogwarts Great Hall.
+Harry Potter fans can explore real locations used in the films across London and Oxford.
+King’s Cross Station has the Platform 9¾ installation.
+Christ Church College in Oxford served as the model for Hogwarts’ Great Hall.
 London’s Leadenhall Market doubled as Diagon Alley in the first film.
-Studios and various tours now cater specifically to Potterheads.
+Studios and dedicated tours now serve this market extensively, and the demand is real.

 Croatia – The Realm of Westeros

 Dubrovnik became synonymous with Game of Thrones as it doubled for King’s Landing.
-Fans flock to locations such as the Pile Gate, Fort Lovrijenac, and the Jesuit Staircase.
-Local guided tours elaborate on how these sites were transformed for the show, offering a fascinating glimpse into the blend of history and modern storytelling.
+Fans visit the Pile Gate, Fort Lovrijenac, and the Jesuit Staircase.
+Local guided tours explain how these medieval structures were used in the show, offering a genuinely interesting combination of history and modern production context.

 Impacts on Local Economies